gianniprocida/kafka-based-compensation-processing-system/README.md

 # Deploying a Bitnami Kafka cluster with three brokers.

+Ensure you delete any persistent volume claims (PVCs) or persistent volumes (PVs) from any previous Helm release of bitnami/kafka to avoid conflicts.
 We will install Kafka using a Helm chart.
 First, add the Bitnami repository to your local Helm configuration:

 ```